 Enjoy your trip to South Korea.
-Explore Busan for a couple of days, there you’ll appreciate after a month at sea.
+Explore Busan for a couple of days, there you’ll appreciate it after a month at sea.
 Visit the Beomeosa and Yonggungsa temples, don’t skip the Gamcheon Cultural Village – known as the Santorini of the East – a place where you won’t put your camera to rest.
-Get lost in the bustle of the Jagalchi fish market and visit the museums and the United Nations cemetery, with the graves of UN military who died during the Korean War.
+Get lost in the bustle of the Jagalchi fish market and visit the museums and the United Nations Cemetery, with the graves of the UN military who died during the Korean War.

 You have a bunch of quality museums to visit, forests where you can get lost and enjoy nature’s tranquility, clean urban parks to relax.
 And when you’re ready to leave, catch a train to Donghae or, if you prefer, hop on a night bus.